jongacnik/kirby2-index-field/readme.md

 Will show a column labeled **Title** and the result of `$page->title()` for each item in the index.

-#### Snippet Columns
+#### Snippet Values

-For more advanced output, you can also specify the contents of a row using a snippet, like the **Modified** column below:
+For more advanced output, you can also specify the contents of a row cell using a snippet, like in **Modified** below:

 ```yaml
 columns: